KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. `package.json` issue: No license field.
-4. No keywords in 'package.json'.
-We would use them as tags on the website.
+4. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 7. Warning: No LICENSE file.

 ### [MMM-Bengali by ethanwang4](https://github.com/ethanwang4/MMM-Bengali)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.

 ### [MMM-Bensinpriser by ItsMeBrille](https://github.com/ItsMeBrille/MMM-Bensinpriser)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-Bensinpriser.js`: Replace it with built-in fetch.

 ### [MMM-bergfex by nebulx29](https://github.com/nebulx29/MMM-bergfex)